Skip to main content

 Peameal bacon sandwich dish

-The definitive peameal bacon sandwich in the city that invented it — a simple, iconic, and cheap lunch that every first-time Toronto visitor owes themselves before the match.
+The definitive peameal bacon sandwich in the city that invented it.
+A simple, cheap lunch that every first-time Toronto visitor owes themselves before the match.

 Omakase sushi dish

-The hardest reservation in Toronto and one of the most lauded omakase counters in North America — Chef Masaki Saito earned Michelin stars and the restaurant is routinely compared to Tokyo's best.
+The hardest reservation in Toronto.
+One of the most lauded omakase counters in North America.
+Chef Masaki Saito earned Michelin stars; the restaurant is routinely compared to Tokyo's best.

 Northern Thai dish

-The most popular Thai restaurant in Canada, consistently long lines (they don't take reservations), with khao soi and larb that genuinely represent northern regional Thai cooking.
+The most popular Thai restaurant in Canada.
+Long lines all the time (they don't take reservations).
+The khao soi and larb genuinely represent northern Thai cooking.

 What to See